 What motorbike insurance add-ons are worth considering?

-As well as insuring your motorbike, you might want to look into covering yourself and the equipment you use.
+As well as insuring your motorbike, you might want to look into covering yourself and the equipment you use, with options like:

-If you’re involved in a road accident and need to make a claim, or if a driver makes a claim against you, legal expenses insurance could cover all or some of the legal costs.
+If you’re involved in a road accident and need to make a claim, or if a driver makes a claim against you, this could cover all or some of the legal costs.

-Great if you damage your riding gear as a result of an accident.
+Great if you damage your riding gear because of an accident.

-Could get you back on the road in a flash if anything goes wrong with your bike.
+Could get you back on the road or taken home safely if anything goes wrong with your bike.

-Could offer peace of mind if you’re injured in an accident.
-It will cover things such as loss of limbs, permanent disability and accidental death.
+If you’re in an accident, this will cover things like loss of limbs, permanent disability and accidental death.